-During this enrollment window, you can change your coverage if you're already enrolled in Medicare Advantage can change their coverage, but you won't have as many options as during the fall Medicare open enrollment period.
-The changes you make to your Medicare plan will start on the first day of the month after the insurer gets your request.
-For example, if your insurance company receives your change request in mid-February, your new plan will begin on March 1.
+During this enrollment window, you can change your coverage if you're already enrolled in Medicare Advantage, but not if you're enrolled in Original Medicare.
+The changes you make to your Medicare plan will start on the first day of the month after the insurance company gets your request.
+For example, if they get your change request in mid-February, your new plan will begin on March 1.

 What Medicare Advantage changes can you make?

-During Medicare Advantage open enrollment, you can switch Medicare Advantage plans, or you can change to an Original Medicare policy and add on a Part D prescription drug plan.
+During Medicare Advantage open enrollment, you can switch Medicare Advantage plans, or you can change to an Original Medicare policy and add a Part D prescription drug plan.

 3 questions to ask during Medicare Advantage open enrollment